USD 232 ACT and WorkKeys Assessment Information

 Nearly 80% of USD 232 high school students take a college entrance exam, and almost all students report they plan to participate in college and career-ready education after high school graduation.

 This year, the state of Kansas will pay one time for Juniors to take the ACT or WorkKeys at De Soto High School and Mill Valley High School.

 The typical fee to take the ACT is $46.00, and WorkKeys is $20.00.
 This is a FREE opportunity provided to all Kansas Juniors.

-Please watch for detailed information on both assessments, coming directly from Mill Valley High School and De Soto High School, on or about November 15.
+Please watch for detailed information on both assessments, coming directly from Mill Valley High School and De Soto High School.